NixOS/rfcs/rfcs/0024-python-scope-package-set.md

 In certain cases a package is used as both an application and a library.
 The predominant use case determines whether the expression is considered an application or a library.
-If both use cases are considered common, then the expression shall be part of the package set and a special alias shall we added to the top-level attribute set.
-This special attribute will mark the package as an application and shall be documented in the Nixpkgs manual.
+If both use cases are considered common, then the expression shall be part of the package set as a library, and a special alias shall we added to the top-level attribute set.
+This alias shall apply a function to the library that performs additional steps to convert it from library to application, clearly marking it as an application.
+This function shall be documented in the Nixpkgs manual.

 ### Application-specific dependencies
 A special case to consider are application-specific dependencies.
 These are